IsaacGerma/dotfiles/README.md

 # Todo
 * clean up i3 config, possibly split into multiple files
+* setup such that preferred script menu (ie dmenu or rofi) can be changed system-wide.
+This could probably use environment variables in .*profile

 # Credits
 Many scripts and config files are borrowed from :